schmidt-christina/schmidt-christina.github.io/_pages/cv.md

 Awards
 ======
+* 2025 **Top cited article**: Schmidt et al. (2023) is among top 10 most-cited papers published in Journal of Geophysical Research: Oceans in 2023
+* 2025 **Scholarship** to support publication of remaining PhD thesis chapters awarded by the Australian Centre for Excellence in Antarctic Science (valued at AUD 6,000)
 * 2024 **Best Lightning Talk**, Ocean Modelling and Observations Workshop
 * 2024 **Best Student Presentation** at the biannual postgraduate reviews of the Climate Change Research Centre, University of New South Wales
 * 2023 Climate Change Research Centre **Prize for Science Communication, Outreach or Education**, University of New South Wales